hchiam/please/README.md

 ```
 please import spelled with the first letters of Neptune unicorn moose panda Yoda as numb pie

-please assign list from two to four to array
+assign array the value list starting from two ending at four
 please print array is variable array

 please print use array of numb pie on variable array
-please assign use array of numb pie on variable array to output
+please assign output the value of using array of numb pie on variable array

 please print output of array of numb pie is variable output
 ```